Chemistry

 Only a neglectable part of the aluminium scrap market volume is required.
 Spodofos plants will not disturb this market.

-Sustainability has been assessed independently by CE Delft (www.ce.nl).
+Sustainability has been assessed independently by CE Delft (www.ce.nl) in December 2024.

-For the LCA a base case and a best case in applying the slag are defined: as a gravel for road foundation respectively as a aggregate in refractory materials.
-In the base case, Spodofos processing saves 1007 kg CO2 per ton of sewage sludge ash*, mostly from avoiding regular production of phosphorus.
-In the best case, savings are doubled by also avoiding the heat treatment of regular refractory ores.
+For the LCA a base case in applying the slag and ferrophosphorus are defined: as a cement substitute respectively as a high density agent in Dense Medium Separation processes (DMS).
+In the base case, Spodofos processing shows a footprint of around -1.400 kg CO2-eq. per ton of sewage sludge ash*, thus lowering climate impact compared to the production of equivalent primary materials.

 All heavy metals are immobilized in the slag or in the metallic product.
 Leaching tests confirm this.
+The volatile heavy metals are separated from the gas exhaust of the reactor.
 It is expected that PFAS, if present in the feedstocks, will be destroyed at the Spodofos reaction conditions.
 This assumption will be checked through practice testing later.

-The Spodofos core process only requires electricity for mechanical drives and limited thermal energy.
+The Spodofos core process only requires limited electricity for preheating aluminium and limited natural gas for preheating ash.
 This contrasts with traditional phosphorus production where 13MWh electricity per ton P4 is necessary for the reduction process.
 Spodofos can be designed completely fossil fuel free.

 *Data are based on mean Dutch communal sewage sludge ash and are not referenced to another ash treatment method.